-According to research from Stratmor, 43% of lenders in 2020 had some form of eClosing capabilities, yet net adoption rate for this technology among lenders, settlement agents, and borrowers was only 16%.
+According to research from STRATMOR, 43% of lenders in 2020 had some form of eClosing capabilities, yet the net adoption rate for this technology among lenders, settlement agents, and borrowers was only 16%.
 “A lot of lenders have been implementing eClosing technology, but adoption has been a challenge because it’s a complex process with a lot of players involved,” Cieloha said.

 Another participant noted that the number of portals reflects the overall digital transformation happening in the industry.
 “As digital transformation matures, perhaps [the number of technologies] will consolidate to a few big players who have economies of scale.”

 An inevitable shift toward greater digital collaboration and eClosings

 Kearns likened digital transformation and eClosing adoption to generational seatbelt use in cars.
 What one generation saw as unnecessary, the next generation viewed as life-saving.
 Several participants agreed, with one noting that “the next generation won’t tolerate paper.
 It’s a ways off, but it’s inevitable.
 It’s up to us now to help make that transition and make sure it’s done right.”